vanessaaleung/data-science-notes/machine-learning/text-images/README.md

 ## Images
 - use pre-trained neural networks to extract features
 - finetune pre-trained models

+1. Descriptors
+  - Output of inner layers
+  - Descriptors from early layers have more text independent information
+2. Trainn network from scratch
+3. Finetuning: refine pretrained models: VGG, ResNet, etc.

 ### Augmentation
 _Increase the amount of trained data_